Mar102/ElectionAnalysis/README.md

 ## Summary

-The analysis shows that:
+- The analysis shows that:
-There were "X" votes cast in the election.
+    * Candidate 1There were "X" votes cast in the election.

 - The candidates were:
     * Candidate 1